SimonNir/stalk_pca/README.md

 # Surrogate Theory Accelerated Line-search Kit (STALK)

+**Note!** *This is NOT the official release but rather an experimental version to play around with incorporating automatic parameterization and transition pathway functionalities.*

 Surrogate Theory Accelerated Line-search Kit (STALK) is a Python implementation of The Surrogate Hessian Accelerated Parallel Line-search method.
 The method is intended for optimizing and performing energy minimization of atomic structures in the presence of